 Standard Deviation Formula

-|size of the sample.|
+|Element of the population|

-|average value of the data set.|
+|Average value (mean) of the population|

 This formula calculates the standard deviation of a normal distribution from population data.
 The standard deviation is a numeric measure of the distribution of data around the mean.
 A smaller standard deviation means that most of the data is close to the mean.
 A bigger standard deviation means that the data is more spread out over the sample space.
 This is illustrated in the figure below:

 The distribution of data around the mean for any normal distribution is the same.
 One standard deviation away from the mean on either side contains approximately of the data, two standard deviations contains approximately of the samples, and so on.
 This is what makes the standard deviation a useful measure for normal distributions, it can be used to look-up and calculate probabilities of a normal distribution.